 Plus, quinoa’s nutty flavor and versatility make it enjoyable to eat and easy to incorporate into your recipes.

 10. Cholesterol Effects

 Quinoa may help lower cholesterol.
-A study published in Plant Foods for Human Nutrition determined that LDL cholesterol significantly decreased in rats fed quinoa after consuming fructose.
+A study published in

 A separate study followed overweight postmenopausal women who ate 25 grams of quinoa flakes or corn flakes for four weeks.
 Women who ate the quinoa flakes experienced a reduction of total cholesterol and LDL cholesterol, and an increase in GSH (glutathione), a powerful antioxidant.